-In this section, we briefly introduce the concept of the dyadic simulation tree (DST), which as mentioned earlier was proposed in~\cite{1ddyadic} as a general solution approach to the one-dimensional ($1$D) ERS problems for arbitrary target distributions.
-The sole purpose of this introduction is to show that, when the target distribution is Gaussian, a DST is mathematically equivalent to a Haar wavelet transform (HWT) in the 1D case.
-We will also show that this equivalence carries over to higher dimensions.
-Note that this equivalence does not apply to any target distribution other than Gaussian, and hence the HWT representation cannot replace the role of DST in general.
+In this section, we briefly introduce the concept of the DST, which as mentioned earlier was proposed in~\cite{1ddyadic} as a general solution approach to the one-dimensional ($1$D) ERS problems for arbitrary target distributions.

 We say that $[l, u)$ is a 1D \emph{dyadic range} if there exist integers $j \ge 0$ and $m \ge 0$ such that $l = j \cdot 2^m$ and $u = (j+1) \cdot 2^m$.
 We call the sum on a dyadic range a \emph{dyadic range-sum}.
 Note that any underlying RV $X_i$ is a dyadic range-sum (on the dyadic range $[i, i+1)$).
 Let each underlying RV $X_i$ have standard Gaussian distribution $\mathcal{N}(0, 1)$.
-In the following, we focus on how to compute a dyadic range-sum, since any (general) range can be ``pieced together'' using at most $2\log_2 \Delta$ dyadic ranges~\cite{rusu-jour}.
+In the following, we focus on how to compute a dyadic range-sum, since any (general) 1D range can be ``pieced together'' using at most $2\log_2 \Delta$ dyadic ranges~\cite{rusu-jour}.
 We illustrate the process of computing dyadic range-sums using a ``small universe'' example (with $\Delta= 4$) shown in \autoref{fig:1ddst}.